Empaveli

 How does Empaveli compare to Soliris?

-Empaveli (pegcetacoplan) is given subcutaneously (this means under the skin) using the Empaveli injector or an infusion pump.
+Empaveli is self-administered subcutaneously (this means under the skin) using the Empaveli on-body autoinjector, or given by a healthcare provider using an infusion pump.
 The Empaveli injector is a compact, wearable, circular device that is placed on your stomach at least 1 inch from your belly button or previous injection site.
-Continue reading

 Izervay (avacincaptad pegol) and Syfovre (pegcetacoplan) are injectable treatments for geographic atrophy (GA), a severe form of age-related macular degeneration (AMD) that causes progressive and irreversible vision loss.
 Continue reading